Cadco25/LAC_NC_TN/README.md

 In brief:
 - Case data was provided by the North Carolina Department of Health & Human Services and the Tennessee Department of Health
+- Census boundaries were obtained from the 2010 and 2020 United States Census Bureau decennial census
-- Census data was extracted from the 2000, 2010, and 2020 United States Census Bureau decennial surveys, as well as the 2020 American Community Survey;
+- Census data was extracted from the 2000 and 2010 United States Census Bureau decennial censuses, as well as the 2020 American Community Survey;
+- NHGIS time series tables were used to standardize 2000 census data to 2010 ZCTAs
-- land cover data was exctracted from the 2019 National Land Cover Database;
+- land cover data was extracted from the 2019 National Land Cover Database;
 - climate data was obtained from the PRISM Climate Group;
 - elevation was obtained using the United States Geographic Service LiDAR Explorer.